None

 • Swordfish

-Low-mercury fish and seafood approved by the FDA include the following:
+Low-mercury fish and seafood approved for pregnancy by the FDA include the following:

 • Anchovies